CristianAThompson/SwissPairing/README.md

 8. To create the database we will type `psql`
 9. You'll know you're inside psql when it says `vagrant=>` we will then type `\i tournament.sql` which will create the database after which we will type `\c tournament` and run `\i tournament.sql` again and it will create all the tables needed.
 After it runs type `\q` to leave psql
 10. Finally to run the tournament_test file we will type `python tournament_test.py`
+11. To exit Vagrant after the test simply type `logout`
+12. To stop Vagrant running in the background when done type `vagrant halt`